discord/endanger/README.md

 // Get all files regardless of if they have been touched or not. files.all // [File, File, ...]

-// Get a specific file.
-files.get("path/to/file.ext") // File | null
+// Get a specific file. (throws if it doesn't exist) files.get("path/to/file.ext") // File

 // Filter files by a set of glob patterns files.matches("path/to/**", "{glob,patterns}") // Files